jayblunt/MineralExplOrer/README.md

 The pre-generated data for mineral requirements, ore yields, item info, etc are from [@fuzzysteve](https://www.fuzzwork.co.uk/dump/).
 If you prefer python3, look at [@jayblunt](https://github.com/jayblunt/yamlloader).
-Prices are from [ESI](https://esi.evetech.net/latest/markets/10000002/history) (include the type_id=NNN paramter to get the history for each item). input_data.py / input_data.json has all the pre-generated data used in the notebooks.
+Prices are from [ESI](https://esi.evetech.net/latest/markets/10000002/history) (include the type_id=NNN parameter to get the history for each item). input_data.py / input_data.json has all the pre-generated data used in the notebooks.

 ## Setup your python environment